tirza-s/cv_qrcode/README.md

 # QR Code Generator for CV

-This my personal fun project generates custom QR codes for my CV, using [Segno](https://github.com/heuer/segno) for QR generation and [Pillow](https://python-pillow.org/) for image processing.
+This is my personal fun project that generates custom QR codes for my CV, using [Segno](https://github.com/heuer/segno) for QR generation and [Pillow](https://python-pillow.org/) for image processing.
 It includes two versions:
 - **Plain QR code** (no logo)
 - **QR code with logo embedded**